markyoder/wasp_clone/wasphive/README.md

     }
 ```

-Alternately, Workbench can let the same template know it is dealing, instead, with a `FlagArray` via:
+Alternately, the application can let the same template know it is dealing, instead, with a `FlagArray` via:
 ```javascript
     flag_array_node{
         InputType = "FlagArray"